 Many people with ED—eating disorders such as anorexia, bulimia nervosa, avoidant restrictive food intake disorder (ARFID), binge eating disorder—show a tendency toward substance abuse disorders, requiring a special level of diagnosis and treatment.

 In the groundbreaking 2003 study by the National Center on Addiction and Substance Abuse at Columbia University, Food For Thought: Substance Abuse and Eating Disorders, research suggested that nearly half of people with ED abuse alcohol or drugs, compared to 9 percent of the general population.
 Similarly, up to 35 percent of those who abuse alcohol and illicit drugs suffer ED, compared to just 3 percent of the general population.

-The study also found that teenage girls showing ED symptoms are nearly four times as likely to use inhalants and cocaine.
+The study also found that teenage girls showing eating disorder symptoms are nearly four times as likely to use inhalants and cocaine.
 Also, girls between the ages of 10 and 14 who diet more than once a week are nearly four times likelier to start smoking.

-Numerous studies have followed in recent years, with the large majority suggesting a strong link between substance abuse and ED.
+Numerous studies have followed in recent years, with the large majority suggesting a strong link between substance abuse and eating disorders.

 Some Reasons for Co-Occurring Disorders